ppy/osu-wiki/wiki/Tournaments/3WC/2026/en.md

      - If the team does not pick a map within 15 seconds from when the timer expires, the referee will apply the procedure for subsequent occurrences listed below, i.e. a random pick will be used for a pick timer, and the match will be forcefully started for a ready timer.
    - On subsequent occurrences:
      - For a pick timer: a random map will be chosen from the mappool using `!roll X`, where `X` is the number of beatmaps that were neither picked nor banned, excluding the tiebreaker.
      - For a ready timer: the referee will issue the `!mp start 15` command, regardless of how many players from each team are present in the lobby.
-Should a team have too many players in the lobby, the scores from their 3 worst performing players will be counted.
+Should a team have too many players in the lobby, the scores from their 3 worst-performing players will be counted.
    - Repeat offenders may receive further sanctions from the tournament organisers.
 6. In the case of a team starting a map with less than the permitted number of players on their roster due to an unforeseen circumstance (e.g. a technical issue or unavoidable player absence), the team in question will be granted the right to fill their roster before play commences.
 The remainder of the original roster must stay the same, only player additions are allowed.
 7. Each team will receive one "tactical timeout" of 2 minutes, to be used as extra time to ban, pick, or ready for a beatmap.
 The tactical timeout is optional.